-Code Enforcement is vitally important to the safety and appearance of neighborhoods, ensuring compliance with the City's codes and ordinances relating to housing, overgrowth, open storage/care of premises, zoning, disabled/abandoned vehicles, minimum maintenance standards for commercial structures, signage, and newsracks.
+Code Enforcement is vitally important to the safety and appearance of neighborhoods, ensuring compliance with the City's codes and ordinances relating to housing (Document under ADA review), overgrowth (Document under ADA review), open storage/care of premises (Document under ADA review), zoning, disabled/abandoned vehicles (Document under ADA review), minimum maintenance standards for commercial structures (Document under ADA review), signage, and newsracks.

 When violations are cited, violators are notified and provided a reasonable time to correct the violation.
 Violations that are not brought into compliance are scheduled for an administrative hearing before the City's Code Enforcement Board Hearing Officer or full Code Enforcement Board, where formal findings are issued and fines imposed for continued non-compliance.
 Code Enforcement also manages a lots cleaning and clearing program whereby unresolved violations are abated by a contractor, with the cost passed on to the property owner via special assessment.